The Noto Quick 3D model adds the dimension to understand the dynamics of the earthquake - ExBulletin

 The Noto Quick 3D model adds the dimension to understand the dynamics of the earthquake

+3D rift engineering and photography of the Nuto Peninsula, shows the spatial contrast to lift the land taken in different ports.
 Scientists used super computers to detect the basic mechanism through which irregular rift engineering, which is characterized by multiple diversity, controls the contrast of the rift and the resulting rise.
-The variation of height from 1-2 meters in some areas, to up to 4-5 meters in others.
-Credit: Ryosuke ando, Tokyo University
+The variation of height from 1-2 meters in some areas, to up to 4-5 meters in others. © 2025 Ryosuke Ando, Tokyo University

-To better understand how the characteristics of rift lines affecting earthquakes, researchers in Japan used recently developed simulations to create a detailed error model.
-Results can help develop models to simulate various earthquakes and reduce disasters in the future.

-The results were published in the magazine of Earth, Planets and Space.
+The results were published in the magazine of Earth, Planets and Space as a border message.

-“During the Noto Peninsula, we saw a devastating up in some areas compared to other regions,” said Riosok Ando, associate professor at the Graduate School at Tokyo University, author.
+“During the Nuto Peninsula earthquake, we saw a devastating lift in some areas compared to other regions.
+In this study, we began to understand the mechanism that controls its size and spatial and varied difference in the College of Science at TOKYO University and Head PECT FEAD for the current author.

+Spatial distributions to lift the surface of the Earth captured by satellite monitoring and active errors at the sea floor.
+The warmer color areas have witnessed greater weighting during the earthquake.
+The effects of active breakdowns on the sea floor (heavenly lines) run along the north beach in the Nuto Peninsula. © 2025 Ryosuke ando, Tokyo University simulation shows a larger display of sliding distributions on an error and closure of height.
+The error slips greatly as the rift slices are directed perpendicular to the direction of compressive stress (green arrows) that work in the tectonic plate because this is the condition when the faults are effective.
+The consistency with the remarkable surface lifting confirms the validity of the simulation. © 2025 Ryosuke Ando, Tokyo University

 The researchers wanted to develop a model for an earthquake in 2024 based on previous research and used note data obtained before the earthquake occurred, such as the characteristics of the relevant errors and seismic activity that precedes the devastating earthquake.

-If the rift-based simulator in the real world can accurately design what happened during the earthquake, it will help researchers understand how rift engineering-which describes properties such as shape, orientation and different angles (including what is known as Dip and Strike) and the movement of movement (SLIP).
+If the rift-based simulator in the real world can accurately design what happened during the earthquake, it will help researchers understand how the error engineering-which describes properties such as shape, direction and different angles (including what is known as Dip and Strike) and the movement of movement (SLIP) of the movement.

-The warmer color areas have witnessed greater weighting during the earthquake.
-The effects of active breakdowns on the sea floor (heavenly lines) run along the north beach in the Nuto Peninsula.
-Credit: Ryosuke ando, the University of Tokyo slides the error significantly as the rift slices are perpendicular to the direction of compression stress (green arrows) that work in the tectonic plate because this is the condition when the faults are effective effectively.
-The consistency with the remarkable surface lifting confirms the validity of the simulation.
-Credit: Ryosuke ando, Tokyo University

 There are three main errors involved in the Nuto 2024 earthquake.
 They are what are known as interconnected mistakes, that is, errors with the opposite sensation of side movement.
-Two of them (Monzen and Noto Peninsula Hoku-Gu

-Dip refers to the direction of the inclination of error.
-Note data was used on the effects of the rift (where errors intersect with the surface of the Earth) and the angle of the thief dipped to build a 3D rift engineering model.
-Data from the previous seismic activity was used to create a model of stress conditions.
-This area was subject to a local seismic seismic seismology of shallow earthquakes for years before the 2024 earthquake.
+Two of them (Monzen's mistake, which was marked as SEG.
+1 in numbers, Hoku-Vensula, Segs.
+Dip refers to the direction of error inclination.
+Note data was used on the effects of the rift (where errors intersect with the surface Due to the conditions of stress.

-The simulation, which was developed with monitoring data from rift engineering, managed to reproduce the contrast in the height that occurred during the Noto 2024 earthquake.

-“Our simulation with the super computer has enabled the 3D rift engineering analysis, which is formally formed.
-We have revealed that the rift engineering controls the total process through the attitudes of the relative rift to the pressure force that operates in the tectonic plate in this region,” Ando said.
+“Our simulation has enabled the superior computer to analyze 3D rift engineering, which is formally formed.
+We have revealed that rift engineering controls the overall process through the attitudes of the relative rift to the pressure force that operates in the tectonic plate in this region,” Ando said.

-Looking at the future, researchers consider how to use this model to develop better dynamic rupture scenarios for future earthquakes.

 |